User319183/Discord-Token-Brute-Forcer/README.md

-# Project Title: Discord Token Brute Forcer
+# Discord Token Brute Forcer

 This project is a Go-based application designed to brute force Discord tokens.
 It uses a multi-threaded approach to maximize efficiency and speed.